PurdueECE264/2018FallProblems/HW10/README.md

 ![Image](jpgfiles/weighted_gray.jpg)

 This is our desired conversion to grayscale.
-THe image is brighter and better distributed.
+The image is brighter and better distributed.

 # Functions you need to complete
 In this exercise, you have to complete six functions - `BMP_Open`, `Is_BMPHeader_Valid`,`BMP_Write`, `BMP_Free` in `bmpimage.c`;`ImgToGray` in `bmpfunc.c`; and `main()` in `hw10.c`.